-From 1 April 2021, the minimum wage in NZ will be \$20.00 per hour, before tax.
+All workers must receive the minimum wage + 8% holiday pay.
+Current minimum wage is \$20 per hour, this may change on the 1st of April 2022.
 This rate applies to all employees aged 16 or over, who are either full-time, part-time, fixed-term and/or seasonal, working from home and paid by wages, salary, commission or piece-rates.